risawitama/verbose-potato/README.md

-## Why did the knife dress up in a suit?
-Because it wanted to look sharp
+## I have the heart of a lion... and a lifetime ban from the San Diego Zoo.